onetrackconsulting/onetrackconsulting.github.io/index.md

 A full service consultancy specializing in distributed systems and comfortable with physical, cloud and edge platforms.
-Experienced across full SDLC including early stage product development and working out of the eastern time zone,
+Currently working out of the eastern time zone and experienced across the full SDLC including early stage product development, rescue and retirement.
+Also very experienced working with open source projects, both as a maintainer and as an outside contributor.
+Open to part- and full-time arrangements.